ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 - Males are larger than females
 - Bill dimensions correlate with mass too

 If we only model mass against flipper length, we're missing important information.
-Multiple regression lets us ask: "what's the effect of flipper length, *after accounting for* species and sex?"
+Multiple regression lets us ask: **"What's the effect of flipper length, *after accounting for* species and sex?"**

+This is fundamentally different from simple regression.
+We're no longer asking "how does y change with x?" but rather "how does y change with x₁, *holding x₂, x₃, etc. constant*?"

 ## The Model

 We extend our simple model to include multiple predictors:

-**y = β₀ + β₁x₁ + β₂x₂ + β₃x₃ + ...**
+**ŷ = β₀ + β₁x₁ + β₂x₂ + β₃x₃ + ...**

-Each coefficient now tells us the effect of that variable *while holding the others constant*.
-This is crucial for interpretation.
+Each coefficient now tells us the **partial effect** of that variable - its effect while holding the others constant.
+This is crucial for interpretation and is what makes multiple regression so powerful for teasing apart confounded relationships.

 ## Example: Predicting Penguin Body Mass